miketabb33/michaels-articles/articles/oauth.md

 Pros:
 - The token has all the data required to validate it.
 - Don’t need to be stored.
-- Don’t need to be looked up
+- Don’t need to be looked up.
 - Scalable, because no shared storage is needed.

 Cons: